 The MFAA Theatre Department website is www.mactheatre.com.
-You can download forms and important Theatre Department information from the CURRENT STUDENTS pages and tickets for MacTheatre shows can be purchased from this site.
+You can download forms and important Theatre Department information from the CURRENT STUDENTS page and tickets for MacTheatre shows can be purchased from this site.

 Tickets to MacTheatre productions can be purchased via the WHAT'S ON and TICKETS links at wwww.mactheatre.com

 MFAA Theatre Students who accrue 10 points based on after-school volunteer service for the Theatre Department (approximately 10 hours per point) are eligible for induction into International Thespian Society Troupe #4229.
 Hours are tracked by the Royale Theatre Society Thespian Union Steward parent volunteer.
-The Induction Ceremony and Banquet is sponsored by the Royale Court Players Thespian Troupe #4229 elected officers and the Royale Theatre Society parent booster organization and is held at the end of the school year on the MAC stage.
+The Induction Ceremony and Banquet is sponsored by the Royale Court Players Thespian Troupe #4229 elected officers and the Royale Theatre Society parent advocacy organization and is held at the end of the school year at Gather Norht Lamar near the campus.
 Thespian officers are also elected at the end of each school year.

 UIL One Act Play Contest

 All freshman Acting majors participate in the production of McCallum's University Interscholastic League One Act Play Contest entry.
 At the start of the spring semester the play is cast and rehearsed in the freshmen Acting major's class and performed not only at the various locations and dates of the competition, but also in repertory with The Rep: Student Directed One Act Play Festival productions.